GREAT GIFT IDEA!

 Like pillage, plunder is now considered a war crime under international law, as it causes unnecessary harm to civilians, and it creates a long-lasting negative impact on the stability and development of the area that has been plundered.

-Example sentences of plunder
+Example sentences containing plunder

 1. Armies plunder cities, leaving devastation and grief in their silent, haunting wake.